bluerogue251/DBSubsetter/README.md

 ## Resource consumption

-In the worst case, memory usage is proportional to the size of all the primary keys in the smaller, "target" database.
-However, depending on your schema structure, DBSubsetter can often optimize memory usage to just a small fraction of that amount.
-For a list of tables which will need to have their primary keys stored, run DBSubsetter with the `--printPkStoreTables` option.
+In the worst case, memory usage is proportional to the size of all the primary keys in the small target database.
+However, depending on your schema structure, DBSubsetter often optimizes memory usage to just a small fraction of that amount.
+To see which tables will need to have their primary keys stored, run DBSubsetter with the `--printPkStoreTables` option.

-Temporary spikes above this amount can also sometimes occur when copying row data from the "origin" to the "target" database.
+Temporary spikes above this amount can also sometimes occur when copying row data between databases.

 ## Contributing